11.6 Share-Based Payments

 acquirer.
 ASC 805 refers to the new awards as “replacement awards.”
 This exchange

-may or not be required as part of the acquisition or as part of the acquiree’s stock
+may or may not be required as part of the acquisition or as part of the acquiree’s

-compensation plan.
-When the exchange is required as part of the acquisition, the
+stock compensation plan.
+When the exchange is required as part of the acquisition,

-acquirer must analyze the terms of both the preexisting and the replacement awards
+the acquirer must analyze the terms of both the preexisting and the replacement

-to determine what portion of the replacement awards is related to past service and
+awards to determine what portion of the replacement awards is related to past

-therefore part of the consideration transferred in the business combination.
-The
+service and therefore part of the consideration transferred in the business

-portion of replacement awards that is related to future services should be
+combination.
+The portion of replacement awards that is related to future services

 complexities arise when the terms of the replacement awards are different from those

-of the original rewards.
+of the original awards.
 See Deloitte’s Roadmap Share-Based Payment Awards for

 additional discussion about the accounting for equity awards issued in connection